amit-devb/zetten/README.md

 - tox / nox
 - CI YAML logic

-These approaches are flexible, but they are often slow, inconsistent, and hard to reason about at scale.
+These approaches are flexible, but they are often:
+- non-deterministic
+- slow as projects grow
+- hard to reason about
+- inconsistent between local runs and CI

 Zetten focuses on a small set of guarantees:
 - The same inputs always produce the same results
-- Tasks only run when they need to
+- Tasks only run when their inputs change
 - Independent tasks run in parallel
 - Local and CI execution behave identically